ZigZagExchange/backend/README.md

 For zksync, zkOrder is the output of zksync.wallet.getOrder in the Javascript library.

-For Arbitrum, the order is an EIP-712 typed message.

 An example of how to submit an order with Javascript in zksync can be found [here](https://github.com/ZigZagExchange/frontend/blob/master/src/lib/api/providers/APIZKProvider/APIZKProvider.js) in the `submitorder` function.

-An example of how to submit an order with Javascript in Arbitrum can be found [here](https://github.com/ZigZagExchange/frontend/blob/master/src/lib/api/providers/APIArbitrumProvider.js) in the `submitorder` function.

 This operation is also available over HTTP POST and returns a `userorderack` message.